sdc-china/IDA-doc/index.md

 Testers can create a monitor to monitor BPM service metrics with alerts.
 The alerts can be configured to be sent using email.

-Keter offers detailed reports including screenshots, execution process flow and coverage to improve communications between testers and developers on each test case.
+IDA offers detailed reports including screenshots, execution process flow and coverage to improve communications between testers and developers on each test case.

 1. As a tester, I want to easily create functional test cases, so that the regressive test can be automatically performed against each new version of the BPM project.
 2. As a tester, I want to have comprehensive testing reports, so that we could know the testing coverage of my BPM test project and troubleshooting if any test failed.